 The Nutrition Education for Children Division promotes communication, cooperation, and exchange of ideas among SNEB members and practitioners interested in nutrition education for children and who provide and/or develop nutrition education materials and programs for children.
 Our goals are to link nutrition educators, researchers, and practitioners to one another to help improve research, education, and practice.
 To reach these goals, our division works extensively with SNEB leadership and SNEB divisions to promote skill building, information sharing, advocacy, and communication.

-Erin DeSimone, MS, RD, LDN, FAND, Chair
+Erin DeSimone, MS, LDN, RD, FAND, Past Chair

 This division includes SNEB members with broad-based educational and career experiences who work in the food sector, which encompasses subsector companies and organizations — manufacturers, food service, restaurants, trade associations, and agri-farm sector organizations.
 The membership of the NEFS Division reflects all that occurs in educating consumers, nutrition and health professionals and customers by these sectors.
 Professionals working in all aspects of the food sector share research and resources and develop projects that contribute significantly to nutrition education and consumer behavior research as well as fulfill SNEB’s goals.